 Door, Frame, Door & Frame – Click to Enlarge

-Approximate energy consumption for this pool, designed splitting the pool at the indoor/outdoor transition point so we can close that transition point in the winter and still keep the pool healthy and beautiful.
+The pool has two systems so we can close it at the indoor/outdoor transition point in the winter and still keep the pool healthy and beautiful.
 This requires double the equipment for the pool.
-Also, some health departments will require an actual presence of chlorine, some will make exceptions, and some realize that ORP is a true measurement of water quality and safety.
-For this reason, we’ll have the ability to add chlorine to make them happy while removing it whenever our ongoing pool water testing shows it’s not needed.
+Also, some health departments will require an actual presence of chlorine, some will make exceptions, and some realize that ORP is a true measurement of water quality and safety and will base the safety of the pool on that.
+For this reason, we’ll have the ability to add chlorine to meet code while removing it whenever our ongoing pool water testing shows it’s not needed.

 This section will also continue to expand and eventually include complete permitted plans, downloadable 3-D Sketchup and CAD files, instructional videos covering the entire building process, complete maintenance and upkeep details and instructions, and more.
 Visit our Helping Page for details on how anyone can assist us in making all of this happen faster.